Guides / The Complete Moving Plan

 Reserve a parking permit or moving lift

-Some municipalities require a street permit (straatvergunning) when blocking the road.
-If your new place needs a moving lift, check with your moving company first โ€” many arrange this themselves.
-If not, you'll need to book it separately.
+Some municipalities require a street permit (straatvergunning) if you block the road.
+If your new place needs a moving lift, ask your moving company first โ€” many arrange this for you.
+If not, book it separately.

 Around move day: